18 Must-Have Negotiation Skills For Procurement Professionals

 Do you have what it takes to become a procurement analyst?
 Or are you already an analyst and want to learn how you can improve your skills?

 Becoming a procurement analyst may sound like an amazing deal since most procurement jobs nowadays pay well.
 However, one should also learn about the responsibilities the position entails.
-That is what we are going to talk about for today’s article.
+That is what we are going to talk about in today’s article.

 We are going to learn what a procurement analyst is, what he/she does, and all other aspects of the job that you need to learn to become a (more) effective procurement analyst.